NYPD: Woman Punched, Stomped In Attempted Rape On Upper West Side

-He said he pulled out his phone to snap a picture of the suspect, and the flash distracted the man.
+He said he pulled out his cellphone to snap a photo of the man, and the suspect was distracted by the flash.

 “He left her and was coming behind me,” he said.

-Pjedri said the suspect tried to tell him the woman owed him money.
-He called police and the man took off.
+Pjedri said the man tried to tell him the woman owed him money.
+He and the neighbor both called police, but the suspect and victim took off separately before officers arrived.

 Residents nearby couldn’t believe it.